thilinarmtb/NekBench/README.md

-## NekBench - Scripts for benchmarking Nek5000 (Outdated, will be updated soon)
+## NekBench - Scripts for benchmarking Nek5000

+(Documentation is outdated, will be updated soon)

 ### Introduction

 This repository contains scripts for benchmarking [Nek5000](https://nek5000.mcs.anl.gov/), a fast and scalable open-source